ABOUT THE COMPOSER - JOOM PHAM

 When Words Failed, Art Spoke

-At eight years old, I arrived in America as a refugee from Vietnam, clutching memories I couldn't name in a language I didn't know.
-In Portland, I discovered Western classical music and American pop—soaring orchestras and infectious hooks that spoke directly to something wordless inside me.
-Unable to communicate verbally, I picked up a pencil.
+At eight years old, I arrived in America as a refugee from Vietnam, clutching memories he couldn't name in a language he didn't know.
+In Portland, I discovered Western classical music and American pop—soaring orchestras and infectious hooks that spoke directly to something wordless inside him.
+Unable to communicate verbally, he picked up a pencil.
 Drawing became my first English—a universal language that needed no translation.

 The instinct to create never stopped.
-I spent five years in Brussels as an exhibiting fine artist, painting obsessively while absorbing European culture and holding tight to Vietnamese roots.
-There, I discovered the refugee experience isn't about losing one identity for another—it's about becoming the bridge between both.
+In the early 1990s, I spent five years in Brussels as an exhibiting fine artist, painting obsessively while absorbing European culture and holding tight to Vietnamese roots.
+There, I started his first piano composition as an untrained musician—beginning a three-decade journey of self-taught compositional exploration.
+He discovered the refugee experience isn't about losing one identity for another—it's about becoming the bridge between both.

-Then came poetry.
-Hundreds of poems over decades, each one another form of visual art—painting with words instead of color.
-Those poems became something unexpected: the lyrical foundation for songwriting.
+Then came poetry—hundreds of poems over decades, painting with words instead of color.
+Those poems became the lyrical foundation for songwriting.

 Terra Sol: Earth Meeting Sky